Rorathang: Economy

 Due to the establishment of many companies in the town and nearby areas, huge employment opportunities got generated which ultimately led to the growth of the infrastructure because of unending demands of accommodation for workers, employees, officers etc. Also the demand of local vegetables, dairy products, non veg items increased heavily.
 As a result the economy got boosted.

 The crops like Large Cardamom, Broom Plant (Kuccho) and Ginger are traded in the town at their respective seasons.

-State Bank of Sikkim, Rorathang Branch is functioning since many years in the town.
+State Bank of Sikkim, Rorathang Branch has run for many years in the town.
 Consumer Service Points of State Bank of India, Axis Bank, HDFC Bank and Central Bank of India are also available in the town.

 Rorathang lies under Pakyong Subdivision of East Sikkim.
 The town has one Police Station.

 Weekly market (Haat Bazar) is organised on every Thursday.

 History

 As per elderly citizens of Sikkim, Rorathang was one of the large and very old market that was nearly 1-2 kilometres away from the present day town towards Pithang at the bank of river Rangpo.
-But unfortunately in the 1968 flash floods of Sikkim, the entire town got washed away by River Rangpo and its tributaries.
+But unfortunately in the 1968 Flash Floods of Sikkim, the entire town got washed away by River Rangpo and its tributaries.
 After massive destruction, slowly again new settlement started in the present day Rorathang, as it was bit high in altitude than the old town and therefore less vulnerable to flash floods.
 Thereafter the population increased rapidly due to establishment of companies/factories/industries etc.